STEVE INSKEEP, Host:

 INSKEEP: Let's listen to another way that the public plan is discussed.
 Republican Roy Blunt of Missouri did not talk about this plan itself - or government plan, if you wish.
 He talked about what he says it will lead to.

-Representative ROY BLUNT (Republican, Missouri): We believe, and everybody analyzing that future marketplace seems to believe that if there's a government competitor, you will not be able to keep what you have.
+ROY BLUNT: We believe, and everybody analyzing that future marketplace seems to believe that if there's a government competitor, you will not be able to keep what you have.
 Because if there's a government competitor, the government will never compete fairly, and before you know it, there are no competitors.

 INSKEEP: Oh, because people were telling pollsters they don't like the number of uninsured, they don't like the rising cost of health care.
 But most people do happen to like the insurance they have right now.